 Fina joined ABNR in 2007 and was made partner in January 2019.
 She focuses her practice on project finance & development, mergers & acquisitions (M&A) and foreign direct investment (FDI).

-She is recommended for Projects & Energy by The Legal 500 Asia Pacific, and is recognized as “Highly Regarded” for Project Finance by IFLR 1000.
-She is also lauded as a “leading women lawyer” in Indonesia by IFLR1000 Women Leaders - Asia-Pacific, and is one of 6 ABNR lawyers on the 2022 list of “Indonesia’s top 50 up-and-coming future legal leaders” compiled by Asia Business Law Journal (ABLJ).
+She is lauded as a “Next Generation Partner” for Projects & Energy and recommended for Banking & Finance by The Legal 500 Asia Pacific, and is recognized as “Highly Regarded” for Project Finance by IFLR 1000.
+She has also been hailed as a “leading women lawyer” in Indonesia by IFLR1000 Women Leaders - Asia-Pacific, and as one of “Indonesia’s top 50 up-and-coming future legal leaders” by Asia Business Law Journal (ABLJ).

 In project finance & development, she has extensive experience advising lenders and sponsors on power-project financings, including related risk analyses and all aspects of the Indonesian regulatory regime.
 Over the years, she has been involved in many of Indonesia’s largest power projects, including the Paiton Expansion Project, Tanjung Jati B Expansion Project, Sarulla Project, Wampu Hydroelectric Project, Semangka Hydroelectric Project, Central Java PPP Project, Cirebon Expansion Project, Tanjung Jati B 5 & 6 project, and the Muara Laboh and Rantau Dedap Geothermal projects.
 In other infrastructure projects, she is a key member of the ABNR team advising on the procurement, financing, and development of waste to energy, waste treatment and water supply projects.